 - Turn the water lines and water heater back on.

-- Turn on your faucets at full blast so the calcium deposits you just broke up in your pipes will flow out of your faucets.
+- Turn on your faucets at full blast so the broken-up calcium deposits in your pipes flow out of your plumbing.

 The caustic nature of these chemicals can soften plastic, which is very dangerous for PVC pipes.
-Or, if your pipes are older and heavily corroded, it can eat away at the corrosion, so instead of slow flow from calcium build-up, you could end up with a hole in your pipe and a leak.
+If your pipes are older and heavily corroded, it can eat away at the corrosion, so instead of slow flow from calcium buildup, you could end up with a hole in your pipe and a subsequent leak.

-Plain old vinegar and baking soda is a popular, natural solution for breaking up calcium deposits in pipes.
-Use a couple of gallons of vinegar and a few cups of baking soda and mix yourself up a homemade drain cleaner.
+There are numerous options if you’d prefer a more natural route to clean your water lines.
+Using a combination of plain vinegar and baking soda is a popular, natural solution for breaking up calcium deposits in pipes.
+Mix a few gallons of vinegar and a few cups of baking soda to create a homemade drain cleaner.